Photography Fees, Rates & Prices in Singapore

 Having the breakdown cost for photography services listed as above, it is, unfortunately, not easy for most photographers to factor all of them into their actual photography fees - the prices will be enormous and thus unaffordable for ordinary people.

-The reason why some established photography companies are quoting you a much higher fee is because they have packaged in most things, including the time to meet you up face to face for presentation and discussion, travelling, the paper work (official quotation and invoice etc), assistants for the actual shoot and maybe a cup of coffee.
+The reason why some established photography companies are quoting you a much higher fee is because they have already factored in most services in their packages, including the time to meet you up face to face for presentation and discussion, travelling, the paper work (official quotation and invoice etc), assistants for the actual shoot and maybe a cup of coffee.
 They may also include some "goodies" such as photo albums.
 Of course, the brand name is another reason.
 For individual freelance photographers in Singapore, they will usually do without the "extra goodies" so that their prices are more competitive.

 As for why a photographer quotes you a much lower fee, there are a few possible reasons.
 He or she is either new or is only doing it as a hobby.
 New photographers do not have a portfolio and thus will have to lower their rates in order to secure a few jobs first.
-However, their services may not be able to last if they do not increase their rates because they will soon realise it is more rewarding to work in a fast food restaurant.
+However, their services may not be able to last if they do not increase their rates because they will soon realise it is more rewarding to work in a fast food restaurant or as tuition teachers.
+There are also many hobbyists who are happy enough to have the opportunities to take up any shoot, whereas paying them a small token of fee is a big bonus to them.

 Price is a concern for most people, and there is nothing wrong with budgeting.
 However, what you pay for is what you get, and if you are serious about getting high quality work, the price cannot be the main priority.
 The value of a photoshoot should not be judged by what a bargain you got it for, but instead should be measured by the overall experience and the calibre of the photographs.